OpenPrinting/openprinting.github.io/_documentation/01-printer-application.md

 The Manufacturer besides manufacturing Printers and Scanners, is also expected to design drivers for the same.
 They can use PAPPL<sup><a href="https://github.com/michaelrsweet/pappl/">[3]</a></sup> library which certainly reduces their task to an great extent.
 Also they could take help from the documentation and tutorial developed by the OpenPrinting team. <sup> <a href="../02-designing-printer-drivers/">[4]</a></sup>
 <sup> <a href="../03-designing-scanner-drivers/">[5]</a></sup>

 After designing the drivers, they need to package them and Upload it to Snap Store.
-Again, documentation and tutorial for the same have developed by OpenPrinting team which could be referred.<sup> <a href="../04-packaging-drivers/">[6]</a></sup>
+Again, documentation and tutorial for the same have developed by the OpenPrinting team which could be referred.<sup> <a href="../04-packaging-drivers/">[6]</a></sup>

 <h3>User</h3>